contactsunny/Binary_Search_Tree_Implementation_Java_POC/README.md

 # Binary Search Tree Implementation POC in Java

 This is a simple example of a binary search tree implementation in Java.
 We create a custom ```Node``` class which can take values of integer type.
-We also create a ```BinarySearchTree``` class which will hold the actual binary searxh tree.
+We also create a ```BinarySearchTree``` class which will hold the actual binary search tree.

-We provide three major traversals for our binary tree:
+We provide three major traversals for our binary search tree:
 - pre order traversal
 - in order traversal
 - post order traversal